telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_sth_sink.md

 [Top](#top)

 ###<a name="section2.3.2"></a>About batching
-Despite `OrionSTHSink` allows for batching configuration, it is not true it works with real batches as the rest of sinks.
+Despite `NGSISTHSink` allows for batching configuration, it is not true it works with real batches as the rest of sinks.
 The batching mechanism was designed to accumulate NGSI-like notified data following the configured data model (i.e. by service, service path, entity or attribute) and then perform a single bulk-like insert operation comprising all the accumulated data.

 Nevertheless, FIWARE Comet storage aggregates data through updates, i.e. there are no inserts but updates of certain pre-populated collections.
 Then, these updates implement at MongoDB level the expected aggregations of FIWARE Comet (sum, sum2, max and min).

 The problem with such an approach (updates versus inserts) is there is no operation in the Mongo API enabling the update of a batch.
 As much, there exists a `updateMany` operation, but it is about updating many collections with a single data (the updated collections are those matching the given query).

-Thus, `OrionSTHSink` does not implement a real batching mechanism as usual.
+Thus, `NGSISTHSink` does not implement a real batching mechanism as usual.
 Please observe the batching accumulation is still valid, since many events may be accumulated and processed at the same time, even in the case of configuring a batch size of 1, a single notification may include several context elements.
 The difference with regard to the other sinks is the events within the batch will be processed one by one after all.

 [Top](#top)

 ###<a name="section2.3.3"></a>About `recvTime` and `TimeInstant` metadata
-By default, `OrionSTHSink` stores the notification reception timestamp.
+By default, `NGSISTHSink` stores the notification reception timestamp.
 Nevertheless, if a metadata named `TimeInstant` is notified, then such metadata value is used instead of the reception timestamp.
 This is useful when wanting to persist a measure generation time (which is thus notified as a `TimeInstant` metadata) instead of the reception time.

 [Top](#top)

 ###<a name="section2.3.4"></a>Databases and collections encoding details
-`OrionMongoSink` follows the [MongoDB naming restrictions](https://docs.mongodb.org/manual/reference/limits/#naming-restrictions).
+`NGSIMongoSink` follows the [MongoDB naming restrictions](https://docs.mongodb.org/manual/reference/limits/#naming-restrictions).
 In a nutshell:

 * Database names will have the characters `\`, `/`, `.`, `$`, `"` and ` ` encoded as `_`.
 * Collections names will have the characters `$` encoded as `_`.